WRNB: 2005-2011: Urban contemporary

-On February 24, 2005, at 11:50 p.m., Y100 ended its alternative rock format with "Alive" by Pearl Jam (which was also the first and last song on WDRE).
+On February 24, 2005, at 11:50 pm, WPLY ended its alternative rock format with "Alive" by Pearl Jam (which was also the first and last song on WDRE).
 WPHI, an urban contemporary station at 103.9 MHz, also owned by Radio One and known as "103.9 The Beat," moved to 100.3 FM.
 The station at 103.9, in turn, flipped to urban gospel as WPPZ-FM, "Praise 103.9."
 By 2006, Nielsen BDS/Radio & Records moved WPHI to the urban contemporary panel.
 Mediabase followed suit in 2011.
 WPHI-FM's chief rival was WUSL, which had been Philadelphia's long-time Urban Contemporary leader.

 In fall 2005, former rival personality Colby Colb was hired as the Program Director and afternoon host.
 For the next few years, 100.3 The Beat enjoyed high ratings, helped by Miss Jones in the morning and Colby Colb in the afternoon.
 Monie Love and Pooch took over mornings in 2005, with other disc jockeys on the station including Micheal Shawn, DJ Touchtone, DJ Jay Ski, Megatron, DJ Bent Rock, Moshay, Toshamakia, DJ JDS, Laiya and Hansoul.
 In late 2010, WPHI-FM became the Philadelphia home of the Star and Buc Wild Morning Show, syndicated from New York City.
 The show had actually been heard in Philadelphia in early 2006 on WUSL but had drawn some controversy and was dropped.